Metal C-Ring Seals: Mastering Orientation, Springback, and Plating for Zero Leakage

 • Internal Pressure C Rings (Internal Pressure Metal Seals): The open side of the “C” faces inwards (towards the center).
 The system pressure enters the C-cavity and pushes the seal legs outward against the flange surface.
 This makes the seal “self-energizing.”

 • External Pressure C Rings (External Pressure Metal Seals) : The open side of the “C” faces outwards.
-This is critical for vacuum chambers or submarine applications where the higher pressure is on the outside.
+This is critical for metal C-rings for ultra-high vacuum chambers or submarine applications where the higher pressure is on the outside.
 If you use an internal-style ring here, the external pressure will crush the “C” closed, causing a leak.

 2. The Science of Springback (Elastic Recovery)